Ovidio-Git/Pinogano-page/README.md

 # Pinogano

-Pinogano web-site for a family farm
+Pinogano website for a family farm

 ### Requirements